pragdave/quixir/README.md

 But what list do we actually pass in?
 The simple answer is "lots of them."
 In this particular case, we'll generate a hundred lists.
-These will vary in length, and vary in content, but we guarantee to include t least one empty list and one list containing one element (as these are both common boundary cases that can break code).
+These will vary in length, and vary in content, but we guarantee to include at least one empty list and one list containing a single element (as these are both common boundary cases that can break code).
 The overall test passes if the assertion is contains is try for all these lists.